credential-handler/chapi.io/developers/wallets/native/index.md

 {}
 ```

-The response to that request will contain a Verifiable Credential within a
+The response to that request will be an object that may have a
+`verifiablePresentation` object and / or a `verifiablePresentationRequest`
+object.
+If a `verifiablePresentation` object is present, it will contain any
+verifiable credentials that were issued.
+If a `verifiablePresentationRequest`
-`verifiablePresentation` object.
-Additionally, if there are further steps
+object is present, then there are further steps required in the exchange
-required in the flow such as DID Auth a `verifiablePresentationRequest` object
+such as DID Auth.
+The `verifiablePresentationRequest` object will describe
-will describe the details.
+what is required to continue the exchange.
+When no
+`verifiablePresentationRequest` object is present, the exchange is complete.

 Below is a partial example response: